 Starting with the 5th week of class, you will be required to complete and submit a negotiation preparation worksheet for each role play.
+Your first preparation worksheet will be graded.

 It is possible that on days when we have two negotiations scheduled, you will need to prepare two preparation worksheets.
 On days when we are continuing a role play you may not have a preparation worksheet to submit.
 As the semester progresses, these worksheets should become more thorough.
 You will be expected to demonstrate your understanding and growth throughout the semester through your preparation worksheets.
 You will lose credit towards your preparation grade if these preparation worksheets do not reflect a thorough understanding of the role play and your understanding of the negotiation theory we will be covering.